 The MSc Econometrics provides a balanced and rigorous training in the quantitative analysis of issues in economics and finance.
-You will become proficient in the application of advanced mathematical and statistical methods, supported by modern software packages such as E-Views, R and Matlab.
+You will become proficient in the application of advanced mathematical and statistical methods, supported by modern software such as R, Matlab and Python.
 You can choose from 4 tracks and specialise in the field that interests you most.

 In the multi-disciplinary MSc Econometrics we train you in statistical modelling, estimation and testing of economic models and in using economic and financial time series data.
 With your expertise you can advise organisations on the effect of economic policies.
 Or help businesses use extensive data analysis to shape their strategies.